Skip to main content

 PRO

-Activating of the search history in the settings
+Activating the search history in the settings

-Activating of the search history in the settings
+Activating the search history in the settings

 Stored search queries